Mendel Sachs: Unified field theory

 Sachs progressed towards completing Albert Einstein's unified field theory, i.e. unifying the fields in general relativity, from which quantum mechanics emerges under certain conditions.

 His theory rests on three axioms.
 The general idea is (1) to make precise the principle of relativity, aka general covariance.
 To do this, Sachs found, requires (2) generalizing Einstein's Mach principle, positing that all manifestations of matter, not only inertial mass, derive from the interaction of matter.
 From this, (3) quantum mechanics can be seen to emerge via the correspondence principle, as a nonrelativistic approximation for a theory of inertia in relativity.

 The result is a continuous quaternion-based formalism modeling all manifestations of matter.
 Sachs called the transformation symmetry group that Einstein sought in completing general covariance 'the Einstein group', which approaches the Poincaré group towards the flat spacetime of special relativity.
-Sachs described how quantum mechanics, first in relativistic two-component spinor form, and then under low energy-momentum as Schrödinger's equation emerges therefrom.
-Quoting Sachs, "...by dropping the (unnecessary) space and time reflection symmetry elements from Einstein's field equations, they factorize from 10 independent relations to 16 independent relations.
+Sachs described how quantum mechanics, first in relativistic two-component spinor form, and then under low energy–momentum as the Schrödinger equation emerges therefrom.
+Quoting Sachs, "... by dropping the (unnecessary) space and time reflection symmetry elements from Einstein's field equations, they factorize from 10 independent relations to 16 independent relations.
 This generalization then yielded a unified field theory of gravitation and electromagnetism.
-This factorization is entirely analogous to Dirac's factorization of the Klein Gordon equation to yield the special relativistic spinor form of Schrödinger's wave mechanics."
+This factorization is entirely analogous to Dirac's factorization of the Klein Gordon equation to yield the special relativistic spinor form of Schrödinger's wave mechanics".

-"The well known trouble with RQFT," Sachs wrote, "is that when its formal expression is examined for its solutions, it is found that it does not have any!
-This is because of infinities that are automatically generated in this formulation."
+"The well known trouble with RQFT", Sachs wrote, "is that when its formal expression is examined for its solutions, it is found that it does not have any!
+This is because of infinities that are automatically generated in this formulation".
 Through general relativity, he instead produced a myriad of theoretical results without resorting to arbitrary parameters or renormalization, some in closer agreement with experiment than derived from quantum field theory, e.g. for the Lamb splitting with N = 4.

 Yet another phenomenon that Sachs' theory can accommodate (that standard cosmology might not) is the Huge-LQG large quasar group, since general relativity does not presuppose homogeneity or isotropy, i.e. the cosmological principle.

 Sachs believed that fundamental incompatibilities between relativity theory and quantum theory preclude there from being a quantum theory of gravity.